 - Magic Band (this will have your park tickets and FastPass+ reservations linked to it)

-- Park Tickets – see our info on finding discount Disney World tickets here
+- Park Tickets – see our info on finding discount Disney World tickets here and the current cost of a Walt Disney World vacation

 - Sunscreen, sunglasses, and hat